Corporate Governance Statement

-It is the practice of the Company to enter into written agreements with all of its senior executives and any executive directors, and for its subsidiary in Papua New Guinea to enter into written agreements with any of its directors who are not directors of the Company.
+It is the practice of the Company to enter into written agreements with all of its senior executives and any executive directors.
 It has not been considered necessary to have written agreements with non-executive directors of the Company as their role is sufficiently covered by the Company’s constitution and its written policies and procedures, particularly the Board Charter, Corporate Code of Conduct, Securities Trading Policy and Definition of Independence.

 Companies should disclose the process for evaluating the performance of senior executives.

 Kula Gold aims to have a clear process for evaluating the performance of senior executives.
-The Board has delegated to the remuneration and nomination committee the responsibility to arrange annually a performance evaluation of the Company’s senior executives, including the CEO.
+The Board has delegated to the remuneration and nomination committee the responsibility to arrange annually a performance evaluation of the Company’s senior executives.
 The evaluation is based on specific criteria, including the business performance of the Company, whether strategic objectives are being achieved and the development of management and personnel.
-An evaluation of the CEO’s performance during 2015 was recently undertaken by the committee.

 Principle 2 – Structure the Board to add value